 Is your dog urinating in the house, or have you notice a horrible smell to their urine?
 This could all be a sign of a urinary tract infection.
-Dogs can commonly get urinary tract infections that can cause it to be very painful when they urinate.
+Dogs can commonly get bladder infections that can cause it to be very painful when they urinate.

-Many times, your dog will need to see your vet get antibiotics to help clear this infection.
-There are also many different things that you can do to help prevent your dog from getting bladder infections or at least decrease the severity of these infections.
+Many times, your dog will need to see your vet for antibiotics to help clear this infection.
+There are also many different things that you can do to help prevent your dog from getting bladder infections, or at least decrease the severity of these infections.

 A bladder infection is when your dog has an overgrowth of bacteria in their bladder.
 These bacteria can cause damage to the lining of the bladder wall, causing it to become inflamed and infected.
 This can be a very painful condition for your dog.

-There are many signs that would indicate that your dog may have a urinary tract infection.
+There are many signs that would indicate that your dog may have a bladder infection.
 These are some of the most common signs seen: